What do you need to know about OPIc?

 There is a global rise in the need for oral language proficiency tests and qualifications.
 In the field of language, there may be a new consideration with the world Englishes, but for most companies and universities, there is still a need to provide good proficiency exam scores.

-This test came to be because of the need to give proper and reliable oral language proficiency levels for employers and school administrators.
+This test was created because of the need to give proper and reliable English oral language proficiency levels for employers and school administrators.
 This is mostly taken by non-English speakers to see their current speaking or communication level.

 The OPIc has the same goal as that of OPI.
 This is to get a sufficient amount of speech samples to rate and evaluate which will be compared to the American Council on the Teaching of Foreign Languages (ACTFL) or ILR Proficiency Guidelines to assign a rating.

 Parts of OPIc

 The test is composed of three major parts: survey, self-assessment, interview.